jwgrenning/cpputest-starter-project/README.md

 root@a9dfe0de546f:/home/src#
 ```

+If you exited the docker `cpputest_test_runner` container now, the status of the last command is returned.
+You would see `ERROR: 2` as the exit status.

 Open your favorite editor and modify `tests/MyFirstTest.cpp`, deleting the line with `FAIL`.
 Hot-key back to the bash prompt and make (\<up-arrow\> \<enter\>).
 You'll see something like this:

 ```